-There are many different types of massage services that are practiced.
+While Bliss takes the guess work out of your visit with our Signature Massage, you can receive a variation of massage techniques.
 The most common are Swedish, Therapeutic and Deep Tissue.
-Swedish is relaxing, while Deep Tissue uses heavy pressure to work out the knots.
+Swedish is relaxing, while Deep Tissue accesses muscles deep in the body to work out tension.
 Therapeutic (most common massage) is a pleasant mix of both – combining relaxation with pain relief.
-For a full description of the services provided at Bliss Massage, click here.
+For a full description of the services provided at Bliss Massage, visit our services page.

 What results can I expect from a massage and how soon will I notice them?